arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/wml-byom-onboarding.md

 **watsonx.ai team:**

 - [ ] Model deployed by devops
-- [ ] Model added to the models list
+- [ ] Model added to the models DB and consumer added to consumers DB
 - [ ] Service ids added to the secret
 - [ ] Inference changes deployed